 Check your Purchase Power Terms & Conditions for your postage threshold and your days to pay.

 Purchase Power is a Line of Credit offered by Pitney Bowes Bank.
-Just like all other banking and financial credit products, customers use our Line of Credit to preserve cash flow and extend payment and DPO cycles by providing one, consolidated, flexible, pay-later resources for all their postage, mailing, and shipping expenses.
+Just like all other banking and financial credit products, customers use our Line of Credit to preserve cash flow and extend payment and DPO cycles by providing one, consolidated, flexible, pay-later resources for all their postage and shipping expenses.
 Learn more about our Line of Credit (Purchase Power).

 It is in the Overage Fee Section of your Purchase Power Terms & Conditions.

-Pitney Bowes has updated the Overage Fee calculation to include postage across all meter and postage accounts.
-Previously, the calculation only included postage purchased for physical meters.
-When you exceed the postage threshold across your combined meter and postage accounts, a 1% Overage Fee is assessed on any amount over the threshold during the statement period.
+Pitney Bowes is changing the Overage Fee.
+The fee change impact to most of our clients is an average of $2.
+When you exceed the postage threshold across your combined meter and postage accounts, an Overage Fee is assessed on any amount over the threshold during the statement period.
 The Overage Fee covers the cost of funds borrowed over that threshold.

 1. Line of Credit (Purchase Power) - Send Now, Pay Later